Spirited and inspired parenting for Happy Children

 Coming out of the dark ages when kids were kept in line with a good old flogging and parenting issues were dealt in much the same way you learn to fix cars with a manuel, I discovered I had everything to learn about raising kids.
 Children are not material things made of nuts and bolts.
 They are sensitive, spiritual beings who need emotionally balanced parents.
 Parents who know how to inspire to do the right thing.
 Parents who listen to grievances without defensiveness and give praise easily without fearing it might 'spoil' them.
 Parents who know who they are empowered by the notion that life is a process of creation.
 Parents who aren’t afraid to encourage their children to reach for the stars and fullfil their dreams.

-These parents started to incarnate in greater numbers during the fifties and sixties, with the first wave of Indigos.
-Indigos are busters of outmoded belief systems.
-Naturally peaceful and with a lot of empathy, they are soft-hearted beings, highly intuitive and creative.
-Often born in less than ideal families, they are here to infuse love on the planet.
-How else do you become a healer unless you can empathize and relate to suffering?
-Today I can even be grateful for the experiences.
-It makes you all the wiser.
-Not having had much positive role modelling, I had to find new ways of raising my children.
 My first-born was very much like a test run; a sacrificial lamb of sorts on whom all the mistakes are made.
-In hindsight one can marvel at how resilient life is.
-Born with ADHD, I’m pretty sure due to all the chemicals I worked with whilst pregnant, he had chronic colds and diarrhee the doctor prescribed one course of antibiotics after another for.
+In hindsight one marvels at how resilient life is.
+Born with ADHD, he had chronic colds and diarrhee the doctor prescribed one course of antibiotics after another for.
 Total madness in hindsight.
 Then one day he came home from school covered in bruises.
 Tests revealed he had a serious blood disorder, Idiopathic thrombocytopenic purpura (ITP), very likely after being immunized from MMR.
 This marked a pivotal moment in my life and the start of a big turnaround.
 The ‘specialist’ wanted to give him cortisone.
-I went to a homeopath instead and he healed completely of everything, his runny nose, and diarrhee included.
-Suddenly it was so clear he had suffered from food allergies and the antibiotics had further compromised his immune system to a point when he receiced the immunization his body couldn’t handle it.
+I went to a homeopath instead and he recovered completely, his runny nose, and diarrhee included.
+Suddenly it was clear to me he had suffered from food allergies and the antibiotics had further compromised his immune system to a point when he receiced the immunization his body couldn’t handle it.

 The mine camp was made up of transportables called 'dongas', a kitchen mess, a large watertower, a big shed, a little house, a pool and 2 artificial lakes.
 The water attracted a lot of birds, wildlife and multitudes of snakes.
 Regularly they paid us a visit and occasionally even in our bed.
 We had no television, no radio, no mobile phones and no real internet because those were the days of Compuserve.
 In the evening after we tugged the children in bed we turned off the generator.
 The silence was absolute (if you watch the video I posted of Tommy fixing his father’s car you’ll notice the palpable silence of an environment without cars or traffic) We could hear a car arriving 20 km away so stranger danger did not exist.
 Sugar and sweets were never an issue unless we had visitors.
 Then their car would be subjected to a search warrant.
 We ate organic and fresh vegetables from the veggie patch.
 No need to worry about pests, they had not discovered our oasis yet.
 The children grew up like little Moglis in the jungle book…totally free to roam the land, climbing trees and playing with nature.
 Tommy who accompanied his dad everywhere, could operate an excavator from the time he was six.
 We always had a nanny for extra eyes and a teacher for Jonathan.
 I did try to teach him myself but quickly realized that the job of teacher and mother weren’t compatible.
 We always sought one with a child so Jonathan would have a playmate.